Passing context through layers

 }

-// Use traceID for logging or tracing
+// Use traceID for structured logging or distributed tracing.